mehmet-akif/Ankara-Capital-City-Website-Project/README.md

 ## Usage
 Explore the different design approaches by navigating through the pages developed using Bootstrap and responsive design.
 Compare and contrast the aesthetics and functionality of both designs.

+## License
+This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+To view a copy of this license, visit the link above or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.